dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps-troubleshooting-tips.rst

 Why should I migrate my existing workflows to use GitHub Apps and a .dockstore.yml?
 ----------------------------------------------------------------------------------------
-Installing our Dockstore GitHub App onto your Github repository or organization will automatically sync your workflow on Dockstore whenever code is pushed to GitHub.
+Installing our Dockstore GitHub App onto your GitHub repository or organization will automatically sync your workflow on Dockstore whenever code is pushed to GitHub.
 This means less manual work for workflow developers, and less waiting for content to update.

-This requires the addition of a ``/.dockstore.yml`` file to your repository on Github.
+This requires the addition of a ``/.dockstore.yml`` file to your repository on GitHub.
 This file contains workflow information such as workflow path, test parameter paths, etc. that Dockstore will use to setup the corresponding workflow on Dockstore.
-It's important to note, that you will need a ``/.dockstore.yml`` file on each branch of your Github repository if you want to sync multiple branches (versions) of your workflow.
+It's important to note, that you will need a ``/.dockstore.yml`` file on each branch of your GitHub repository if you want to sync multiple branches (versions) of your workflow.

 You can read more about it at :doc:`/getting-started/github-apps/github-apps`.

 How does this change my development flow?
 -------------------------------------------
-If you have a ``/.dockstore.yml`` file in your master or develop branches on GitHub, any new branches you create from these as your template will have a  ``/.dockstore.yml``.
+Adding a ``/.dockstore.yml`` file to a template branch (ex: master, develop, main), will make it so any new branches created from this template will be automatically added to and synced on Dockstore.

-As long as your workflow is already registered on Dockstore, your new branches will automatically sync corresponding new versions of the workflow on Dockstore.
+Therefore, as long as your workflow is already registered on Dockstore and your ``/.dockstore.yml`` is configured correctly, then updates to the workflow (including adding new versions) should happen continuously and automatically.

+For this setup, if you *do not* want a new GitHub branch to generate a corresponding workflow-version on Dockstore, simply remove the ``/.dockstore.yml`` from the branch *before* it is pushed to the remote/origin repository.

 *Note:* If you want to edit version information, such as workflow path, you will have to update the ``/.dockstore.yml`` file directly on the corresponding GitHub branch.
 You can no longer do this directly on Dockstore.

-How do I check if the Dockstore Github App was installed?
+How do I check if the Dockstore GitHub App was installed?
 -----------------------------------------------------------
 If you don't see changes, try waiting a couple of minutes and refreshing the browser on the My Workflows page again.

-You can also verify that the GitHub App was given access to the right repository or organization.
+You can also verify that the GitHub app was given access to the right repository or organization.
 If access was given to the wrong organization or repository, you'll need to push another commit after correcting it to activate the sync to Dockstore.